-An ACCC report released last month reveals the supermarket chains’ share of the retail petrol market has declined and independent retailers now have a bigger share of the Australian market.
+A recent ACCC report revealed supermarket chains’ share of the retail petrol market has declined and independent retailers now have a bigger share of the Australian market.
 This is contributing to increased competition.

 How can I save money on fuel?